AbhiKhodiyar/AbhiKhodiyar/README.md

 - 👋 Hi, I’m @AbhiKhodiyar
-- 🌱 I’m currently learning everything .
 - 💞️ I’m willing to collaborate on learning more in emerging technologies.
-- 📫 How to reach me abhikhodiyar1@gmail.com ...
+- 📫 How to reach me abhikhodiyar1@gmail.com

 <!---
 AbhiKhodiyar/AbhiKhodiyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.